Odyssey’s culture of innovation shapes how its technology is built. Shippers inherit the results.

 Shippers can layer their own context over Odyssey’s live operational data — and plan from a complete picture.

-While other companies talk about what they’re going to do in the future, Odyssey has already built and deployed its own analytics platform, giving customers direct access to live operational data at the source, eliminating the need for batch exports or overnight refreshes.
+While other companies talk about what they’re going to do in the future, Odyssey has already built and deployed our analytics platform, giving customers direct access to live operational data at the source and eliminating the need for batch exports or overnight refreshes.

-More importantly, it extends beyond Odyssey’s data alone.
-Customers can bring their own business context into Odyssey’s data lake — including demand forecasts, production schedules, inventory positions, and proprietary business classifications — where it is combined with the transportation and operational data generated across Odyssey’s network.
+More importantly, customers can bring their own business context into Odyssey’s data lake — including demand forecasts, production schedules, inventory positions, and proprietary business classifications.
+That context is combined with transportation and operational data generated across Odyssey’s network.
 For customers using Odyssey’s 3PL or 4PL services, for example, data that once took up to a week to surface now updates in hours.

-By unifying these perspectives, shippers gain insights that neither dataset could produce on its own — creating a more complete understanding of demand, capacity, risk, and performance for a true 360-degree view of their supply chain with their own context layered over live operational data.
-Instead of a static report, they get answers shaped around how they actually run their business.
+This is integrated intelligence in practice.
+By bringing these perspectives together, shippers gain insights that these datasets could not previously produce on its own.
+And it offers a more complete understanding of demand, capacity, risk, and performance through a view of the supply chain shaped around how they run their business.
+Instead of a static report, customers get insights they can act on and make decisions.

-Network visibility is most valuable to a customer when it surfaces something they couldn’t find on their own.
-For another global specialty chemicals customer, Odyssey’s network optimization analysis identified and addressed inefficiencies such as routing patterns that weren’t visible from inside the business, ultimately reducing freight spend and surfacing opportunities to consolidate their network.
+For one global specialty chemicals customer, Odyssey’s network optimization analysis identified routing patterns and other inefficiencies that weren’t visible from inside the business.
+The work helped reduce freight spend and surfacing opportunities to consolidate their network.

 SpotBot, Odyssey’s automated freight pricing engine, generates carrier rate quotes in real time on the brokerage side, reading spot market movements faster than any manual process could.
 For shippers, the payoff is sharper pricing and reliable coverage across more lanes.